Business structures: limited company, sole trader, partnership, LLP

 Sole Trader

-Significantly, if you are self-employed, and your business experiences financial trouble, you personally are liable for any debts your business may have incurred.
+Significantly, if you are self-employed, and your business experiences financial trouble, you are liable for any debts your business may have incurred.

 Partnership